matter-labs/zinc/README.md

 ### Primitive types

+All primitive types must be initialized at declaration.

 #### Native field type

 `field` is a native field element of the elliptic curve used in the constraint system.
 It represents an unsigned integer of bit length equal to the field modulus length (e.g. for BN256 the field modulus length is 254 bit).